Space-Time Chronicles, by Sergio de Regules

 They have found you.

 Time passes, you don't know how much.
-Time means little to you in your locked-up universe.
+Time means little to you in your locked-in universe.
 The voice comes back.
 You can sense the hesitation when it says:

 "This is something your family wants to know.
 I don't know how else to put it.
 Should we discontinue life support?"